TRON-US/go-btfs/README.md

 ## Install

-The canonical download instructions for BTFS are over at: https://docs.btfs.io/introduction/install/.
-It is **highly suggested** you follow those instructions if you are not interested in working on BTFS development.

 ### System Requirements

 BTFS can run on most Linux, macOS, and Windows systems.
 We recommend running it on a machine with at least 2 GB of RAM (it’ll do fine with only one CPU core), but it should run fine with as little as 1 GB of RAM.
 On systems with less memory, it may not be completely stable.